 Immunocompromised persons should:

 - Use sterile or boiled water for drinking, tooth brushing and mouth rinsing;

 - Avoid using humidifiers, or other mist- or aerosol-generating devices.
 A shower may also generate small aerosols; and

 - If using these devices, fill the water tank with only sterile or cooled freshly boiled water, and not tap water.
 Also, clean and maintain them regularly according to manufacturers' instructions.
 Never leave stagnant water.
 Empty the water tank, wipe all surfaces dry, and change the water daily.

 The public should observe the health advice below:

-•Drain or purge for at least one minute infrequently used water outlets (e.g. water taps, shower heads and hot water outlets) and stagnant points of the pipework weekly or before use;
+- Drain or purge for at least one minute the infrequently used water outlets (e.g. water taps, shower heads and hot water outlets) and stagnant points of the pipework weekly or before use;

-•Seek and follow doctors' professional advice regarding the use and maintenance of home respiratory devices and use only sterile water (not distilled or tap water) to clean and fill the reservoir.
-Clean and maintain the device regularly according to the manufacturer's instructions.
-After cleaning/disinfection, rinse the device with sterile water, cooled freshly boiled water or water filtered with 0.2 µm filters.
-Never leave stagnant water in the device.
+- Seek and follow medical advice regarding the use and maintenance of home respiratory devices and use only sterile (not distilled or tap) water to clean and fill the reservoir.
+Clean and maintain them regularly according to the manufacturer's instructions.
+After cleaning/disinfection, rinse the device with sterile water, cooled freshly boiled water or water filtered with 0.2-µm filters.
+Never leave stagnant water.
 Empty the water tank, keep all surfaces dry, and change the water daily; and

 The public may visit the CHP's LD page, the Code of Practice for Prevention of LD and the Housekeeping Guidelines for Cold and Hot Water Systems for Building Management of the Prevention of LD Committee, and the CHP's risk-based strategy for prevention and control of LD.